cnnrbrn/noob-nerds-content/javascript/objects/nullish-coalescing-operator.md

 The nullish coalescing operator returns what's on its right side if what's on its left is null or undefined.

-Below, because the value on the left of the `??` is null, imageUrl will be assigned the value on the right:
+Below, because the value on the left of the `??` is null, the value on the right will be assigned to `url`:

 ```js
 const url = null ?? "default url";